wuserena/ollama_chatbot/SocialWorker/README.md

 - **Assistant Model**: Acts like a helpful doctor.
 It uses a decision tree to ask structured, relevant questions based on patient responses.
 - **Patient Model**: Plays the role of a real patient, providing diverse and realistic replies.

-To train a large language model effectively, we need a substantial amount of dialogue data—especially with **variation in phrasing** for the same intent.
+To train a large language model effectively, we need a substantial amount of dialogue data, especially with the same questions asked in different ways.
 To achieve this, we log and store each chat history iteration.

 ### Step 1: Generate Simulated Chat History
 This script creates multiple conversation records between the assistant and patient models.